Life in Riga

 If you ever need inspiration for places to visit or events to attend, check out the Welcome Guide and LIVE Riga page as it provides a list of tourist friendly places, notable landmarks, events and creative hubs in Riga.

 Latvia is rich in architecture and holds fantastic sights to see and visit.
 To see more about the entertainment and tourism options within the country, visit Latvia Travel.

 Western, Central and Northern parts of Latvia are mostly Lutheran, whereas the Eastern part of Latvia is mostly Roman Catholic.
 An Orthodox community can be found in all major cities in Latvia and the Eastern part of the country.
-Most services in churches are held either in Latvian or Russian; however, some churches in Riga offer services in English as well: Grace International Baptist Church and Communitas International Church (Evangelical Christians), St Mary Magdalene’s Church (Roman Catholic), St John Lutheran Evangelical Church (Lutheran), The Nativity of Christ Cathedral (Orthodox), Riga Synagogue (Peitav Shul), Mosque in Riga.
+Most services in churches are held either in Latvian or Russian; however, some churches in Riga offer services in English as well: St. Saviour's Anglican Church, Grace International Baptist Church, and Communitas International Church (Evangelical Christians), St Mary Magdalene’s Church (Roman Catholic), St John Lutheran Evangelical Church (Lutheran), The Nativity of Christ Cathedral (Orthodox), Riga Synagogue (Peitav Shul), Mosque in Riga.

 Latvian public broadcasting is the best way to follow the most recent news on various topics.
 The news channel offers insight into politics, society, culture, economy, as well as the weather forecast and a name day calendar.
 LSM is the unified news portal of Latvia's public television and radio services, with a mission to deliver informative, accurate and engaging content.

 Riga and Latvia are, in general, fairly safe.
 Violent street crime is rare and most security problems are associated with petty theft, such as pick-pocketing, which is a problem in certain areas of the centre of Riga (e.g., Central Market).
 Take care of your personal belongings and avoid unlit streets late at night.